Manu Needhi

-Manu Needhi is a 2000 Indian Tamil-language film directed by Thambi Ramaiah.
+Manu Needhi is a 2000 Indian Tamil-language drama film directed by Thambi Ramaiah.
 The film stars Murali and Prathyusha, while Vadivelu, Napoleon and Nassar play other supporting roles.
 The film has music by Deva, cinematography by B. Balamurugan, and editing by Pazhanivel.
-The film released on 23 December 2000.
+The film was released on 23 December 2000.
+Most of the Film was shot nearby Harur, Gopinathampatti Koot Road village nearby Dharmapuri.

 Plot

-Chinnakkannu (Murali) lives in a village with his maternal uncle Vellaiyan (Nassar).
-Vellaiyan asks Chinnakkanu to woo Poongodi (Prathyusha), the only daughter of Muthuraja (Napoleon), a rich Zamindar of a nearby village.
-Chinnakannu succeeds in his attempt to woo Poongodi, but on the day of wedding between Chinnakkannu and Poongodi, Vellaiyan interrupts and takes away Chinnakannu with him cancelling the wedding.
-A flashback is shown where Muthuraja is widely respected by everyone in his village.
+Chinnakkannu lives in a village with his maternal uncle Vellaiyan.
+Chinnakkannu doesn’t know about his parents and is raised by Velliyan only.
+Chinnakkannu is very affectionate towards his uncle and is ready to do anything for his uncle’s sake.
+Once, Vellaiyan asks Chinnakkanu to woo Poongodi, the only daughter of Muthazhagu, a rich Zamindar from the nearby village.
+Chinnakkannu disguises himself as an orphan and joins as a worker in Muthazhagu’s house and, also wins the hearts of both Poongodi and Muthazhagu gradually.
+On the day of wedding between Chinnakkannu and Poongodi, Vellaiyan interrupts and takes away Chinnakannu with him cancelling the wedding.
+Chinnakkannu requests Vellaiyan to reveal the reason for his actions but Vellaiyan does not.
+Chinnakkannu feels guilty for cheating Poongodi and picks up a quarrel with Vellaiyan.

+Chinnakkannu meets one of Muthazhagu’s servants and finds the truth for Vellaiyan’s actions.
+A flashback is shown where Muthazhagu is widely respected by everyone in his village for his involvement in freedom struggle against the British.
 One day, he gets drunk and rapes a girl without consciousness.
-The victim is Vellaiyan's fiancé (Priyanka), who happens to be Chinnakannu's sister.
-Muthuraja realises his mistake and marries the victim.
+The victim is Vellaiyan's fiancé, who happens to be Chinnakannu's sister.
+Muthazhagu feels bad for his actions and marries the victim.
 However, she dies during her delivery, and Poongodi is born to her.
-Vellaiyan plans to revenge Muthuraja by using Chinnakannu.
-Finally, after many events, Chinnakannu marries Poongodi.
+Vellaiyan is agitated due to this as his life is ruined due to Muthazhagu and plans to revenge him by using Chinnakkannu.
+Knowing this, Chinnakkannu empathizes for Vellaiyan and decides to convince him and make him understand that using Poongodi to revenge Muthazhagu is not the right way.

+However, Vellaiyan remains stubborn in his actions and does not listen to Chinnakkannu.
+Also, Vellaiyan does not want to reveal the truth to Chinnakkannu thinking that Chinnakkannu might start supporting Poongodi in case if he gets to know that she is his cousin unaware that Chinnakkannu already knows the truth.
+All the efforts by Chinnakkannu goes in vain to convince Vellaiyan.
+Finally, Chinnakkannu loses his patience and decides to leave Vellaiyan and join hands with Poongodi.
+He also reveals that he is already aware of the truth and does not want to inform Vellaiyan about this.
+Vellaiyan is transformed and forgives Muthazhagu.
+Finally, Chinnakkannu joins with Poongodi.